pingcap/docs/tidb-cloud/manage-user-access.md

 To change the password, take the following steps:

-1. Click the account name in the upper-right corner of the window.
+1. Click the account name in the upper-right corner of the TiDB Cloud console.

 2. Click **Account**.